 My Conversation with Lee Wolen

-On the second day of the St. Moritz Gourmet Festival, I sat down with Chef Wolen in the elegant and spacious lobby of the historic Suvretta House to talk about Boka, Swiss food and his future plans.
+On the second day of the festival, I sat down with Chef Wolen in the elegant lobby of the historic Suvretta House.
+We talked about Boka, Swiss food and his future plans.

-During his first few days in St. Moritz, he said his focus was really on preparing for the food festival, rather than skiing or sightseeing.
+During his first few days in St. Moritz, his focus was on preparing for the festival, rather than skiing or sightseeing.
 He talked about how he enjoyed working in the kitchen at the Suvretta House with people from different cultures and who don’t all speak English.
 From his experience so far, he said that everyone had been extremely helpful.
 In terms of working with Chef Fabrizio Zanetti, Chef Wolen described him as “the nicest guy ever.”

-Overall, I found that Chef Lee Wolen resembles the terms used by the Chicago Tribune restaurant critic to describe his food.
-He is very “approachable” and easy to talk to, and his accomplishments are truly “astonishing”—a Michelin star two years in a row; James Beard nominee 2016 for Best Chef in the Great Lakes region.
-To reach this point in his career, and with the opening of his second restaurant later this year, he continues to have an exciting future ahead of him.
+Overall, I found that Chef Wolen resembles the terms used by the Chicago Tribune restaurant critic to describe his food.
+He is very “approachable” and easy to talk to, and his accomplishments are truly “astonishing.”
+They include a Michelin star two years in a row and a James Beard nominee in 2016 for Best Chef in the Great Lakes region.
+To reach this point in his career, he has worked tirelessly.
+Plus, with the opening of his second restaurant later this year, he continues to have an exciting future ahead of him.

 Updated: December 30, 2022